marksark/ReactPlayground/reactAssessment/README.md

 This was an assessment given at the end of one of my React courses on Udemy.

-It serves the purpose of ensuring that I understand the following React Concepts:
+It serves the purpose of ensuring that I understand the following React concepts:
   - Conditional Rendering
   - Stateful/less components
   - How to style individual React Components